Developing Strength in Team Sports: The Value of Sub-Maximal Training

 How We Train Strength At EForce

 While we use the max out and sets to failure methods in our training at EForce, it is only with our higher level athletes who have been training with us for a while… and we use it sparingly.
-In one 4wk 3x per week training phase only 1 of the 12 sessions (8%) are designated as max out or set to failure method (Technical Failure), and these sessions are followed up by a deload week to allow for complete recovery.
+In one 4wk 3x per week training phase only 1 of the 12 sessions (8%) are designated as max out or set to failure method (Technical Failure), and these sessions are followed up by a de-load week to allow for complete recovery.
 This means that the majority of our work comes from sub-maximal training sessions (92%).

-Periodizing our training this way has allowed us to increase strength both sustainably/significantly (Avg HS Squat increase in 4mo of training is 60lbs), and in a way that doesn’t detract from developing other necessary qualities over their entire athletic career (Speed, Jumps, Power, Energy Systems, etc.) through low fatigue-cost methods.
+Prioritizing our training this way has allowed us to increase strength both sustainably/significantly (Avg HS Squat increase in 4mo of training is 60lbs), and in a way that doesn’t detract from developing other necessary qualities over their entire athletic career (Speed, Jumps, Power, Energy Systems, etc.) through low fatigue-cost methods.

 **Bonus Info**